-And great video testimonials provide people the social proof they need to make a final decision.
-But the question is, how do you make a good testimonial?
+And a great testimonial provides people the social proof they need to make a final decision.
+But the question is, how do you make a good testimonial video?

 Here’s the long and short of it:

-1. Keep it real – Let your client(s) speak in a conversational manner.
+- Keep it real – Let your customer(s) speak in a conversational manner.
 Don’t direct too much.

-2. Create a questionnaire – Keep some questions open-ended so your client can share their experience.
+- Create a questionnaire – Keep some questions open-ended so your customer can share their experience.

-4. Be prepared – Have your camera, microphone, lighting, etc in order.
+- Be prepared – Have your camera, microphone, lighting, etc. in order.

-5. In the interview, don’t deflect objections.
-Address them and let your client share specifics
+- In the interview, don’t deflect objections.
+Address them and let your customer share specifics

-In this section, we’re going to take the tips we briefly mentioned earlier and talk about them in more detail.
-You’ll also find some examples that’ll inspire you to create.
+In this section, we’re going to take the tips we briefly mentioned earlier and talk about them in detail.
+You’ll also find some testimonial video examples that’ll inspire you to create.

 1. Keep it real

-The point of a video testimonial is to provide prospects the social proof they need to pick your brand.
+The point of a customer testimonial video is to provide prospects the social proof they need to pick your brand.
 But if your video looks and sounds orchestrated, it’s going to backfire.

-The last thing you want is your testimonial video to sound like your clients are only praising your company because they have a gun pointed to their head.
+The last thing you want is your testimonial video to sound like your customers are only praising your company because they have a gun pointed to their head.

 Make sure the language in your video is conversational.
 Nothing should seem like it’s forced.
 Keep the video natural and enjoyable.
 That’s how your viewer will be able to identify with the person on screen.

-This Magic Jack testimonial hits all the right notes!
+This Magic Jack testimonial video example hits all the right notes!

 2. Create a questionnaire

-Gather your team and brainstorm what sort of questions you’re going to ask your client for the testimonial video.
+Gather your team and brainstorm what sort of questions you’re going to ask your customers for the testimonial video.

 Avoid asking loaded questions from the get-go.
-The point is to get the client to talk about their experience with your company, don’t defeat this purpose by asking too many closed questions.
+The point is to get the customer to talk about their experience with your company, don’t defeat this purpose by asking too many closed questions.

 Try to Keep the questionnaire open-ended and make sure it elicits opinions in a natural way.